Foreign Portfolio Investment Overview and Tax Effects in India

 FPI Full Form and Meaning

 FPI full form is Foreign Portfolio Investor.
-An FPI is a foreign individual institution or fund that invests in Indian financial markets through registered channels.
+FPI means a foreign individual, institution, or fund that invests in Indian financial markets through registered channels.

-Earlier foreign investors were classified as FII or Foreign Institutional Investors.
-Later SEBI introduced the FPI framework to simplify and unify regulations.
+Earlier, foreign investors were classified as FII.
+Later, SEBI introduced the FPI framework to unify regulations.
+Today, when people ask what is FPI, it refers to this consolidated investor category.

 What Is FPI in Share Market

 What is FPI in share market refers to foreign investors buying and selling shares listed on Indian stock exchanges.
-These investors influence market sentiment because of the large volume of funds they bring in or take out.
+FPI means in share market large scale foreign participation that influences demand, supply, and price movements.

 Difference Between FPI and FII